wafek/razy-tech/src/pages/index.md

   description: >-
     Razy Technologies, we position ourselves, as a group of companies, a super achiever due to our projects’ extraordinary ROI and clients’ satisfaction.
-    We provide seamless optimized wide range of offerings being the tech backbone to all of our success partners.
+    We provide a seamless optimized wide range of offerings being the tech backbone to all of our success partners.
   paragraph1: >-
     A licensed Digital Content and Mobile Value Added Service provider by the